Groupon shares slump as CEO stays put

-Groupon Inc's shares fell more than 10 percent, a day after the online daily deals company's board backed founder-CEO Andrew Mason, disappointing investors who hoped for a leadership change.
+Nov 30 Groupon Inc's (GRPN.O) shares fell more than 10 percent, a day after the online daily deals company's board backed founder-CEO Andrew Mason, disappointing investors who hoped for a leadership change.

 The company's shares, which have lost about 85 percent of their value since Groupon's high-profile Wall Street debut last year, were down 9 percent at $4.11 on the Nasdaq on Friday.